Zainiftikhar6/bankingAssignment/README.md

 * Java 1.8
 * Maven 3.6.3
 * Spring boot 2.7.5
-* JUNIT 4.13.2 - For Testing
 * jacoco 0.8.7 - For Coverage report
-* OPrn API 3.0 documentation
+* Open API 1.6.9 for API Specification

 ### Run Tests with Maven:
 "mvn clean install" command.
 This will run the project and also execute the test as well.